Astra-Sheets-AI/Astra-Sheets-AI/README.md

 **Smart spreadsheet transformation for modern workflows.**

-Astra Sheets AI is a proprietary tool designed to convert Excel Sheets and CSV files, from one format to another, creating import-ready formats using intelligent field mapping and drag-and-drop schema alignment.
+Astra Sheets AI is a secure, server-based tool that makes it easy to convert Excel and CSV files into import-ready formats.
+It features both intelligent field name matching and manual mapping options, all within a clean, easy-to-use interface.

 ## 📫 Contact